 Business bank accounts have an average monthly fee of $10.23.
 However, free business accounts either don’t charge monthly maintenance fees or make it easy to avoid them by meeting minimum balance requirements.
 These accounts offer features like electronic deposits, withdrawals, electronic transfers, and the ability to write checks.
 They’re used best for businesses that don’t handle daily cash transactions.

-Some of the best free business checking accounts offer an annual percentage yield (APY), including BlueVine.
-With BlueVine, there’s no minimum balance requirement to earn its APY, meaning you’ll earn interest from the second you deposit money into your account.
+Some of the best free business checking accounts offer an annual percentage yield (APY), including Novo.
+With Novo, there’s no minimum balance requirement to earn its APY, meaning you’ll earn interest from the second you deposit money into your account.

 Traditional Small Business Checking Account

 A traditional business checking account allows businesses to write checks, transfer or receive money electronically, withdraw or deposit funds using a debit card, and separate your personal and business accounting.
 The best small business checking accounts typically have introductory offers, flexible network availability, and low fees.

 Business owners who want low monthly account fees and a large network of branches and ATMs should look toward major banks like Bank of America.
 New customers can also earn up to $500 in sign-up bonuses for opening a new small business checking account, credit card, and Bill Pay with qualifying activities.

 An online business checking account is a solid option for businesses that don’t need to visit a physical branch location or handle daily cash transactions as these accounts typically don’t allow for cash deposits.
 Most online-only accounts are also fee-free or make it easy to avoid monthly account fees by maintaining a monthly minimum balance.